whamcloud/Online-Help/docs/Install_Guide/ig_ch_10_troubleshooting.md

 [**Software Installation Guide Table of Contents**](ig_TOC.md)

-Consider the following tips before contacting technical support as you may find this information useful when debugging an issue:
+Consider the following tips before contacting support.
+You may find this information useful when debugging an issue:

 - Locate the logs in `/var/log/chroma`.